To provide a safe location for all vendors, our Market Manager and our patrons to work and shop.

 Authenticity and Transparency

 Jane was born in Hamilton and raised in British Columbia.
-She's a single mom with 3 beautiful children and 2 wonderful grandchildren.
+She is a proud mom of 3 beautiful children and 3 wonderful grandchildren.
 She comes from a crafting family of 4 girls and has been crocheting for over 10 years.
-She started her own company called Crafty Aunty Jane in 2015 and has been a vendor at the Sudbury Market ever since.
+She has been a vendor at the Sudbury Market since 2015.

 Miranda is currently the Farm Coordinator at the Flour Mill Community Farm.
 She has been involved with the local food scene since discovering her passion while working at Eat Local Sudbury Co-op.
 Miranda has close ties with the Sudbury Market as she worked as the Market Manager during the 2019 season.
 She has experience working on an organic farm and has also worked on a collective farm with friends.
 Miranda hopes to one day have her own farmland and then become a vendor at the Sudbury Market.